Predicting earthquake damages with Azure ML Workspace

 Data transformation

-Let’s upload the dataset that we used in the previous section with the plus sign.
+Give it a name, and choose Tabular as the data type.
+On the next tab, choose to upload from local files, and leave the destination as default.
+Upload the new_values.csv, then leave the rest of the settings as is, review the data, and click Create.
 This dataset is stored in a Storage Account, which was provisioned together with your workspace.
-Pull in the uploaded dataset to the authoring area, and then right click on the component to Preview data.
+Pull in the uploaded dataset to the authoring area, and then right-click on the component to Preview data.

-If you click on the Profile tab, we can see some visualization showing an analytical overview of our unbalanced dataset, additionally some information we learned in the Notebooks with the describe() function.
+If you click on the Profile tab, we can see some visualization showing an analytical overview of our unbalanced dataset, additionally, some information we learned in the Notebooks with the describe() function.

 has_superstructure_other,geo_level_1_id,geo_level_2_id,geo_level_3_id,has_secondary_use_agriculture,has_secondary_use_hotel,has_secondary_use_rental,has_secondary_use_institution,has_secondary_use_school,has_secondary_use_industry,has_secondary_use_health_post,has_secondary_use_gov_office,has_secondary_use_use_police,has_secondary_use_other,land_surface_condition,foundation_type,roof_type,ground_floor_type,other_floor_type,position,plan_configuration,legal_ownership_status,damage_grade

 Another important step of data preparation is called Normalization, to exclude outlier values like we have seen for example at the age column.
-The goal of normalization also to change the values of numeric columns in the dataset to use a common scale, without distorting differences or losing information.
-This is useful since most of the columns have different metrics with different scale, now all the numerical columns will be on the same range of values.
+The goal of normalization is also to change the values of numeric columns in the dataset to use a common scale, without distorting differences or losing information.
+This is useful since most of the columns have different metrics with different scales, now all the numerical columns will be on the same range of values.
+The component we use is called Normalize Data, the transformation method I chose is ZScore, and the Columns to transform are all numerical columns except the damage_grade.

-The component we use is called Normalize Data, transformation method I chose ZScore, and Columns to transform are all numerical columns except the damage_grade.
-ZScore uses the mean and the standard deviation for calculating each values.
+ZScore uses the mean and the standard deviation for calculating each value.
 It takes the value and decreases it with the mean of it, and then divides it with the standard deviation of it.
+This is how your pipeline should look now:

 Over sampling

-The challenge of working with imbalanced datasets in most machine learning techniques is ignored, and in turn have a poor performance.
+The challenge of working with imbalanced datasets in most ML techniques is ignored, and in turn have a poor performance.
 Although if you think about it, typically the performance on the minority class is also very important.
 In our case the high risk of damage is a minority class for example.
 I’m using the SMOTE approach to solve this issue with oversampling and with the help of this technic I can provide the model close to equal number of samples for the labels.

 Note, that there are a lot of features for the level 2, and a very low amount for the level 1 and 3 damage_grade.
 The component only works with two categories at once, but I have a great workaround for you.